pasqal-io/qadence/docs/digital_analog_qc/pulser-basic.md

 the Pulser.
 Check [this](https://pulser.readthedocs.io/en/stable/tutorials/virtual_devices.html) tutorial for more information.

-A `Device` instance encapsulate all the properties defining a real neutral atoms processor, including but not limited to the maximum laser amplitude for the pulses, the maximum distance between two qubits and the maximum duration of the pulse.
+A `Device` instance encapsulates all the properties for the definition of a real neutral atoms processor, including but not limited to the maximum laser amplitude for the pulses, the maximum distance between two qubits and the maximum duration of the pulse.

 Qadence offers a simplified interface with only two devices which are detailed [here](../backends/pulser.md):